 This does create lots of work the first time around, but as years continue, your file of nonfiction will have grown, and you may only to switch in and out a few pieces.

 (Again with choices) Make assignments for every student to view.

 This informational text activity for middle school is similar to the previous one, only I will find two or three nonfiction pieces of similar length (I made the mistake of pairing a short with a long one once).
 I send students links and accompanying questions (old days: printed them out) and allow students to choose which nonfiction piece they wanted to examine further.

 This is similar to the nonfiction centers, but it a little less work.
 Sometimes it works better because students are less influenced by what their peers choose.

 Students should read nonfiction.
 The integration of nonfiction resources in an ELA class needn’t be pushy or boring.
 What I love about older students (and what I use to my advantage), is that student feedback can valuably shape your curriculum.
 I’ve learned of wonderfully written sources because of students.
-I’ve learned about topics I previously knew little of.
+I’ve learned about topics I previously knew little.
 My students’ input for nonfiction resources grows my curriculum, and always entertains me.

 I would love to share free nonfiction resources with you!
 Sign up below.